CHANGES TO TEMPLE SERVICES (updated August 6, 2021)

 Please read “General Protocols for Service Attendees” for details.

-- You will be required to pre-reserve your spot in the Hondo.
+- You will be required to pre-register your attendance as capacity is limited

-- You will be required to wear a face covering at all times while on TBC property, sanitize your hands and observe physical distancing practices.
+- You will be required to wear a face mask indoors, sanitize your hands and observe physical distancing practices.

-- The temple will be fully cleaned after each service with all high touch areas sanitized/disinfected frequently.
+- The temple will be fully cleaned after each service with all high touch areas sanitized/disinfected.

 - Hand sanitizer and disinfectant wipes will be available.

 If an attendee chooses not to abide by TBC’s protocols they will be asked to leave for the safety of others.
-Those with a Facebook account will be able to attend our live-streamed services.
+You will be able to attend our live-streamed services on Zoom.

 SOME HIGHLIGHTS of Changes

-- There will be no group singing or chanting out loud.
+- There will be no group singing or chanting out loud in the hondo

 - There will be no books, nenju, headsets, or montoshikisho to borrow.

-- Please leave your offertory in the box as baskets will not be passed.
+- Please leave your offertory in the offertory box as baskets will not be passed.

 - There will be no refreshments or socializing inside the temple.

-Even a carefully measured reopening carries the risk of contagion, so please carefully consider your own risk category (eg. over the age of 70; with compromised immune systems; living with or caring for someone with a compromised immune system) and your willingness and ability to abide by our carefully considered safety protocols.
-Our services will be live-streamed.
+Even a carefully measured reopening carries the risk of contagion, so please carefully consider your own risk category and your ability to abide by our carefully considered safety protocols.

 Please let us know if you have any questions.
 We hope you are well and we look forward to seeing you soon.